ApprenticeAI/frapy/docs/topics/api.rst

         For an introduction on stats collection see :ref:`topics-stats`.

-        For the API see :class:`~scrapy.statscollectors.StatsCollector` class.
+        For the API see :class:`~frapy.statscollectors.StatsCollector` class.

     .. attribute:: extensions